-At this point, we know that wearing a face mask is key to help stopping the spread of coronavirus.
+At this point, we know that wearing face masks is key to help stopping the spread of coronavirus.
 But that doesn’t mean we can’t look good while doing so.

-It’s important to know what kinds of fabrics work best, though.
-According to a study from the University of Chicago and Argonne National Laboratory, cloth face masks made from fabrics with tight weaves, like cotton, natural silk, flannel and chiffon, can provide significant protection by filtering out aerosol particles.
+It’s important to know what kinds of fabrics work best, however.
+According to a new study from the University of Chicago and Argonne National Laboratory, cloth face masks made from fabrics with tight weaves, like cotton, natural silk, flannel, and chiffon, can provide significant protection by filtering out aerosol particles.

 Combining fabrics—high thread count cotton with two layers of silk or two layers of chiffon, for example—is also effective, according to the study.
 What’s not great?
 Porous fabrics and low thread count cotton (80 thread count was tested).

 Fit is critical, as well.
 The study found that big gaps can lead to a 60 percent decrease in filtration efficiency.

 As you’ve probably heard, N95 respirators and surgical masks should be reserved for medical personnel.
 If you have any in your home, consider donating them to medical professionals in need through services like Mask Match.
 Don’t forget to also wash your hands for at least 20 seconds, carefully disinfect surfaces, and practice social distancing, too.

 Let’s face it: Masks are pretty noticeable, so it makes sense to pick one that suits your style.
 Scroll down for the chicest masks on the market.

 Reformation is using cotton, viscose, and Tencel to create these simple masks with straps.
 The black one is like the LBD of face masks—you’ll receive a random assortment of solids, prints, or both.

 Shop it: 5X Masks — L.A.
 Protects, $25 for five, thereformation.com